DannyMichaels/rx-guide/README.md

 #### MVP

-- Have the main RXGuide page
-- User should be able to add, remove, edit, or skip RX.
+- User should be able to add, remove, and edit RX.
-- Use ReactDOM for other pages (About, etc.)
+- Use ReactDOM for other page/s (About, etc).

 #### PostMVP